The Photos page on the Dropbox website (photos.dropbox.com) changed on July 17, 2017.

 Note: Dropbox can't automatically convert existing albums into folders.

 - Locate the album you’d like to download.

 - Click Download.

 The album then saves to your computer.
-Albums that are larger than 1GB are split into multiple files of 1GB or less.
+Albums that are larger than 1GB are split into multiple folders of 1GB or less.